Ray Harryhausen: Foundation

 On June 5, 2017, it was announced that a major exhibition of Harryhausen's models, "Ray Harryhausen—Mythical Menagerie", would take place at the Science Museum Oklahoma.
 The exhibition opened on July 29.
 USA Today called it "one of best museum exhibits in the U.S. this fall".
 In 2018 the exhibition was nominated for a Rondo Hatton Award for "Best Live Event".

 An exhibition at Tate Britain from June 26 to November 19, 2017, features work from the Harryhausen collection and short film made by John Walsh on the restoration of a painting owned by Harryhausen which influenced his work.

 In September 2018, Titan Books published Harryhausen – The Movie Posters by author Richard Holliss, focusing on the various movie posters associated with Harryhausen's films from across the globe.

 In September 2019, Foundation trustee, Titan Books published a new book by Walsh, Harryhausen: The Lost Movies which delves into the hidden treasures of Ray's unrealised film projects.
-On the 15th September, a book launch and signing event was held at the Forbidden Planet London Megastore, and was followed up with a 4K screening of The 7th Voyage of Sinbad.
+On 15 September, a book launch and signing event was held at the Forbidden Planet London Megastore, and was followed up with a 4K screening of The 7th Voyage of Sinbad.
 In a podcast interview with BritFlicks, Walsh discussed his plans to further develop lost Ray Harryhausen film projects, which includes the follow-up to 1981's "Clash of the Titans", entitled "Force of the Trojans".

 An exhibition opened showing items from the Harryhausen collection at the Valence House Museum on March 14, 2018.
 The exhibition was inspired by local man Alan Friswell, who worked with Ray Harryhausen on the creatures' restorations.
 It was funded by Barking and Dagenham London Borough Council.